Five Warning Signs of a Sexual Predator to Watch For

 Sexual Predators: Five Signs to Look out For

 The safety of our kids is of utmost importance, and the prevalence of sexual predators targeting them is a sobering reality.
 Sexual predators often employ manipulative tactics, seeking not only sexual contact but also control and dominance.
 In some instances, they specifically target children, making it imperative for parents and guardians to be vigilant.
 Recognizing the signs of predatory behavior is crucial for safeguarding our children.
+If you believe your child was a victim of a sex-related crime, they may be eligible for compensation.
+Contact Knutson + Casey to explore your civil litigation options.
+Call us at (507) 344-8888 or submit your information through our contact form for a free consultation.

 Five warning signs that may indicate a person is a sexual predator include focusing on their proximity to children, the creation of emotional dependency, manipulative behavior and language, pushing physical and sexual boundaries, and displaying jealous and controlling behavior.